 Go gradually by reducing your intake of dairy or meat items.
-Veganuary is a great aim but I know I would’ve failed if I had gone from eating lots of dairy to turning plant-based over-night.
+Veganuary is a great aim but I know I would’ve failed if I had gone from eating lots of dairy to turning plant-based overnight.
 It’s amazing how your taste buds change over a period of time.
-So start prior to Veganuary and then January is great top boost your momentum.
+So start prior to Veganuary and then January is great to boost your momentum.

-Get stocked up: You need to be prepared to maintain your health and diet, so get stocked up on plant-based food and replacements, Here’s what I recommend: https://www.youtube.com/watch?v=4Z28xuJ7ZEE&t=1s
+Get stocked up: You need to be prepared to maintain your health and diet, so get stocked up on plant-based food and replacements.

 Eating out and shopping

 Plan where you eat out: A lot of places will cater to Vegans if you let them know in advance.
-But better still, there are lots of cafes, restaurants and eateries who cater already for Vegans.
-I own a cafe with my MasterChef Husband Chris Hale (popupnorth.co.uk).
-We make sure there are plenty of Vegan and Vegetarian options on the menu that are exciting and interesting.
-Here’s our home-made Full Vegan breakfast: https://www.instagram.com/p/BomWGcqhwmq/
+But better still, there are lots of cafes, restaurants and eateries that cater already for Vegans.

 Think about where you shop for clothes, food, homeware and accessories.
 I’ve been shocked at how things are made and what they are made of – so I try to be as conscientious as possible.